adunning/vita-frideswide-a/vita-frideswide-a-trans.md

 \[4\] Her aforesaid mother then died, held by sickness of body and seized by a heavy fever.
 But King Didan built a church and made it to be dedicated in the city of Oxford in honour of the Holy Trinity, the chaste Virgin Mary, and all the saints.
 Then the venerable Frideswide asked her father -- King Didan that is to say -- to build her a church.
 The king therefore gave her a church.

 The devout virgin thus devoted herself to serving God after her mother's death, always applying herself to vigils and prayers day and night, so that she often forgot bodily food, and she desired the food of souls with her whole endeavour.
-The virgin Frideswide, viewing the pomp and glory of this transitory world, considering it all *as if it were dung*,^[Job 20.7] gave whatever she could obtain to the poor.
+The virgin Frideswide, viewing the pride and glory of this transitory world, considering it all *as if it were dung*,^[Job 20.7] gave whatever she could obtain to the poor.
 She always used sackcloth; she had a small portion of barley bread with a few green vegetables and water for her food.
 All the English people meanwhile wondered at such strength at a young age, and the king rejoiced, thinking and knowing that his only daughter was the chosen vessel of the Holy Spirit.

 \[5\] The blessed virgin therefore asked her father, saying, 'O sweetest father, grant that I may deserve to attain the habit of a nun, and to praise and bless God's name always in his temple.'